Documentation Index

 3. User Authorization Flow

-When users click connect in the system:- System redirects to GitHub App installation page
+- System redirects to GitHub App installation page

 - User selects repositories to authorize (all repositories or specific repositories)